Simonlee711/FEET/README.md

 # FEET: A Framework for Evaluating Embedding Techniques

+## Abstract

+In this study, we introduce FEET, a standardized protocol designed to guide the development and benchmarking of foundation models.
+While numerous benchmarks exist for assessing these models, we propose a structured evaluation across three distinct scenarios to obtain a comprehensive understanding of their practical performance.
+We define three principal use cases: frozen embeddings, few-shot embeddings, and fully fine-tuned embeddings.
+Each scenario is detailed and exemplified through a case study in the medical domain, illustrating how these evaluations provide an extensive assessment of the effectiveness of foundation models in research applications.
+This protocol is recommended as a standard for ongoing research dedicated to representation learning models for deep learning research.

+---

 ## Introduction

 This repository introduces **FEET (Framework for Evaluating Embedding Techniques)**, a standardized protocol designed to guide the development and benchmarking of foundation models.
 FEET focuses on the evaluation of embeddings across three distinct use cases: